SecurityInnovation/Security-Best-Practices/README.md

 # Security-Best-Practices
-A Complete Security / Privacy Guide for the Masses
+A Incomplete Security / Privacy Guide for the Masses